 (3) Proceeds from our other product line, Fitness Bitsy.

 Fitness Bitsy has financed the launching of Cape Ivy.
-We are continuing to operate under our current business license, allowing us to start quickly and focus on our core mission.
-Meg and Cindy are no longer receiving income from the business.
-We have designed the business to be as cost efficient at possible, including doing our own web design and accounting.
+During 2019, we operated under our current business license, allowing us to start quickly and focus on our core mission, while using profits from prior years to purchase ponchos from our manufacturer.
+In 2020, we split the companies, with Fitness Bitsy continuing as an LLC and Cape Ivy becoming a 501(c)(3) corporation.
+All profits from Fitness Bitsy are donated to Cape Ivy.
+We have designed both businesses to be as cost efficient at possible, including doing our own web design and accounting.
+Meg and Cindy do not take income, owner distributions or salaries from either company.